 Australia’s youth can play a vital role in conserving Australian flora and fauna and can significantly contribute to wildlife conservation through innovative projects and ideas.
 It is young people who can drive lasting and sustainable change, who will become the next ambassadors in environmental conservation and hopefully the successors to the Australian Wildlife Society’s current board.
 Australian youth can play a vital role in the preservation of Australian wildlife.
 The Australian Wildlife Society would like to see these remarkable young people recognised and rewarded.
 We aim to inspire young people to have a stake in environmental conservation by rewarding and recognising their efforts.

 The aims of the Australian Wildlife Society Youth Conservation Award are:

 - Benefit the preservation of Australian wildlife by supporting young volunteers,

 - Further the Society’s commitment to preserving native wildlife by supporting young volunteers in all aspects of wildlife conservation,

 - Increase awareness of wildlife conservation and attract new members to the Australian Wildlife Society, and

-- Reward young individuals and organisations made up of young people who do not reach the criteria for judging of the Community Wildlife Conservation Award, the Serventy Conservation Award and the Rehabilitation Award.
+- Reward young individuals and organisations made up of young people who do not meet the criteria of the Community Conservation Award, Serventy Conservation Award, and the Wildlife Rehabilitation Award.